VPC2021/CFN-Stackset-Automation/ReadMe.md

+✅ Rephrased and generalized README.md for GitHub md
+Copy
+Edit
 # 🔐 AWS StackSet Deployment Framework for Multi-Account Automation

 This solution provides a flexible, automated approach for deploying CloudFormation StackSets across multiple AWS accounts using account-specific parameters.